TeslaCoil69/robot-controller-interface/README.md

 ## GPS Features

+### Position Tracking
 - Real-time GPS position tracking
 - Interactive map display
+- Position history tracking

+### Waypoint Management
-- Click-to-add waypoints
+- Click-to-add waypoints on the map
+- Waypoint table with name, coordinates, and status
+- Automatic waypoint completion when within range
-- Waypoint completion tracking
+- Customizable completion radius

+### Return to Home (RTH)
+The Return to Home feature allows your robot to automatically navigate back to its starting position:

+- **How it works**: The system automatically saves the first valid GPS position after startup as the "home" location
+- **Activation**: Click the "Return to Home" button in the GPS section
+- **Behavior**: Creates a new waypoint at the home position that the robot can navigate to
+- **Requirements**: Requires a valid GPS fix on startup to set the home position

+### Route Navigation
-- Route visualization
+- Route visualization with lines between waypoints
-- Distance and bearing calculations
+- Distance and bearing calculations to next waypoint
+- Route progress tracking
+- Current route highlighted on map

 ## License